Manojkl/Cost_To_Consumers-CTC/Impact/Readme.md

 Testing Mic - 1 billion, 2 billion...

 Games starter - Played throughout the world in every aspect of life!!
 Continue to be played until the humans exist and beyond.
+Also build the stage and make the game!!